AravindKurapati/alphafold-prediction/README.md

 **Problem:** `tar: Wrote only 512 of 10240 bytes` followed by `tar: Exiting with failure status` during BFD extraction.

 **Root cause:** Disk ran out of space mid-extraction.
 The BFD tarball is 272 GB, but the extracted files total ~1.7 TB.
-Both must fit simultaneously on the disk.
+Both must fit on the disk.

 **Fix:** Request disk quota expansion through GCP console, then resize the filesystem without unmounting:
 ```bash